ScottLogic/blog/_posts/2025-03-21-functors-monads-with-java-and-scala.md

 //is equivalent to:
 //numbers.flatMap(n => List(n * 2 + 1))

-// Using Cats (requires Cats library dependency) import cats.Monad import cats.implicits._
+// Using Cats
+import cats.Monad
+import scala.annotation.tailrec

 case class MyContext[A](value: A)